Function Recovery Attacks in Gate-Hiding Garbled Circuits using SAT Solving: The Function Recovery Problem

-\textit{Treatment of NOT Gates.} W.l.o.g.\ we assume that NOT gates do not appear in the circuit.
+\textit{Treatment of NOT Gates.} \fixed{\reviewnotemulti{\ref{rb:notlocation},\ref{ae:notpoint}}Without loss of generality, we assume that NOT gates do not appear in the circuit.
 Since $\Lset$ contains all sixteen two-input Boolean functions, any NOT gate can be absorbed into an adjacent two-input gate by complementing the corresponding wire value (including at primary inputs or outputs), without introducing new gates or changing the topology.
-Accordingly, we focus on hiding and recovering the types of two-input gates.
+Accordingly, we focus on hiding and recovering the types of two-input gates.}